-Prior to his position at Virginia Tech, David spent nearly 20 years working in the field of international education in various capacities at the Johns Hopkins Medical Institutions, the University of Pittsburgh, and the University of Colorado (Denver Campus and Anschutz Medical Campus).
-Immediately prior to joining Virginia Tech in August 2015, he served as the Assistant Vice President for International Education at Norwich University (America’s oldest private military college).
+Prior to joining Virginia Tech in August 2015, David spent 20 years working in the field of international education in various capacities at the Johns Hopkins Medical Institutions, the University of Pittsburgh, and the University of Colorado (Denver Campus and Anschutz Medical Campus).
+Immediately prior to joining Virginia Tech, he served as the Assistant Vice President for International Education at Norwich University (America’s oldest private military college).

 David has extensive experience and expertise in all areas of international education, including but not limited to: education abroad; international enrollment management, Intensive English Programs (IEP); international student and scholar services; international partnerships; international risk management; and global, international, and intercultural competency (GII).
 He is a licensed Qualified Administrator for the Intercultural Development Inventory (IDI) and the Intercultural Conflict Style Inventory (ICS).